WoW TBC Classic Anniversary Store

 The Burning Crusade Classic Anniversary pre-patch launchs on January 13, 2026, at which time all non-Hardcore PvP and PvE Classic anniversary realms will be converted to TBC Classic anniversary realms.

-Then, TBC Anniversary officially launches on February 5, 2026, allowing players to enter Outland.
+Then, BCC Anniversary officially launches on February 5, 2026, allowing players to enter Outland.
 Players can experience new content such as Blood Elf and Draenei races, as well as numerous changes to enhance the gameplay experience, in a familiar yet fresh environment.

 Reviews